-Q 43 Where should the broad location be for coach parking in Redditch Borough?

-Option 1 Redditch Town Centre

-Option 2 Forge Mill Museum

-Option 3 Arrow Valley Countryside Park

-Option 4 Other location, please specify why you think this and provide any evidence you have for this

-Q44 What are the key priorities to create a sustainable transport network in Redditch Borough?
-Option 1 Reduce the need to travel Option 2 Provision of walking and cycling facilities Option 3 Promote travel awareness initiatives e.g. car sharing Option 4 Significant improvement in public transport Option 5 Better management of public and private car parking Option 6 Demand management measures Option 7 Better management of transport networks Option 8 In some other way, please specify why you think this and provide any evidence you have for this
+Q 43 Where should the broad location be for con Redditch Borough?
+Option 1 Redditch Town Centre Option 2 Forge Mill Museum Option 3 Arrow Valley Countryside Park Option 4 Other location, please specify why you think this and provide any evidence you have for this a.
+44 Q" What are the key priorities to create a sustainable transport network in Redditch Borough?
+Q 77 Option 1 Q 77 Option 1 Option 2 transport network in Redditch Borough? transport network in Redditch Borough?
+Reduce the need to travel Option 2 transport network in Redditch Borough?
+Reduce the need to travel Provision of walking and cycling facilities Option 2 Option 3 transport network in Redditch Borough?
+Reduce the need to travel Provision of walking and cycling facilities Promote travel awareness initiatives e.g. car sharing Option 2 Option 3 Option 4 transport network in Redditch Borough?
+Reduce the need to travel Provision of walking and cycling facilities Promote travel awareness initiatives e.g. car sharing Significant improvement in public transport Option 2 Option 3 Option 4 Option 5 transport network in Redditch Borough?
+Reduce the need to travel Provision of walking and cycling facilities Promote travel awareness initiatives e.g. car sharing Significant improvement in public transport Better management of public and private car parking

-Q / 8
+Option 8 In some other way, please specify why you think this and provide any evidence you have for this

-Should public transport routes (bus and emergency vehicles only) be opened up to general traffic if there is a wider and demonstrable community benefit e.g. the regeneration of a District Centre?
-Option 1 Yes, they should be opened up where a wider community benefit can be demonstrated Option 2 No, they should be retained in their current state
+Q 45 Should public transport routes (bus and emergency vehicles only) be opened up to general traffic if the a wider and demonstrable community benefit e.g. th regeneration of a District Centre?
+Option 1 Yes, they should be opened up where a wider community benefit can be demonstrated Option 2